-Since being elected William has been working on his Six Point Plan for the Hazel Grove constituency.
-This six point plan was outlinned by William during the 2015 General Election as the pirorites he will spent the course of this Parliament working on.
+Since being elected, William has been working on his Six Point Plan for the Hazel Grove constituency.
+This six point plan was outlined by William during the 2015 General Election as the pirorites he will spent the course of this Parliament working on.

 1. Secure the best schools for local children to give them the best start in life.

 As a teacher, I want to ensure all young people in our area can attend excellent schools and get the support they need to fulfil their potential.
 Conservatives in Government have provided funding for new school buildings at Werneth School in Romiley and I will campaign for more support.